VickenMat/War-of-the-Worlds/World War I/Thoughts.md

 	- Outbreak of WWII
 - What would have happened if the U.S. took a more active role in 1914?
 	- How and why was the U.S. isolationist?

+- ##### Why did the war start? (most to least important)
+	- Before assassination of Franz Ferdinand
+		- Assassination of Archduke Franz Ferdinand by Serbian nationalists who wanted war, so that Russia would join in and defeat Austria-Hungary to create their united Yugoslavia (they would succeed but at a huge cost)
+		- continue with quora page in works cited

 - #### Who was "right"?
 	- [[Germany]]
 		- They had just underwent an arduous series of unification processes and wars to cement their state and sovereignty and had a history of separation and intrusion
 		- The German people truly though that was would be the only means of maintained their integrity as a nation
+		- By [[1914]], Germany had become much more unified than a century ago, where it was a confederacy of small nations with a common tongue
+		- Under the influence of Prussia, the largest and most unified German state, Germany had been unified and armed
+		- **Before they were unified, Germany acted as a buffer between the other major powers
+		- **After they were unified, England, Russian, and France saw them as a threat, and similarly Germany saw them as threats**
+		- **This was also the era of European colonialism in Africa and Asia (China's collapse left Japan to rise and Germany, England, Spain, Portugal, and France carved up other countries)**
 			- *Seeking to raise Germany's prestige to new heights with another war in Europe, a throwback to 19th century thinking*
 	- [[France]]
 		- They had just been humiliated in a war engineered by Bismarck and Prussian establishment